 For a time in the 1870’s James and his family lived at this house in Bath Street, after a period in Mount Street and Chapel Street, and before moving to Albert Street.
-James was the husband of Mary (nee Shaw), marrying in September 1836 and having at least nine children, six boys and three girls.
+James was the husband of Mary (nee Shaw), marrying on September 5th, 1836 and having at least nine children, six boys and three girls.

 The children of James and Mary Baker

-– James junior, also a lace worker, married Elizabeth, the illegitimate daughter of Elizabeth Turton and miner John Winfield, in 1863.
+— James junior, also a lace worker, married Elizabeth, the illegitimate daughter of Elizabeth Turton and miner John Winfield, on October 19th, 1863.
 A year earlier Elizabeth had herself given birth to an illegitimate daughter, Mary, who assumed the surname Baker after the marriage of her mother.
 James lived the rest of the century never moving far from the Chapel Street/ Chaucer Street area.
 Elizabeth was the sister of Enoch Turton whom we met earlier in Flinders’ Row.

 — Moses died in an accident when working as an ironstone getter in December 1854 – he was aged 12.